WHAT REASONING IS AND

 amount only to willful belief.
 No intensity of will, even if

-unanimous, constitutes even the slightest evidence that a belief is
+globally unanimous, constitutes even the slightest evidence that a belief is

 actually true.)